About the EPA

 THE EPA VALUE PROPOSITION

-- The EPA plays an advocacy role to speak out about ethical issues and promote ethics among members and organisations in general; provides a forum for discourse and learning, where knowledge, ideas and practical experience are shared to promote continuous development for its members; and hosts functions, talks and webinars to share best practice and thought leadership.
+• The EPA provides a forum for discourse and learning, where knowledge, ideas and practical experience are shared to promote continuous development for Ethics Professionals.
+To this end, the EPA hosts functions, talks and webinars to share best practice and thought leadership.